-5The model specification was on.target \sim age \times sentence \times window \times experiment + (sentence + window | subject) + (sentence + age + window | item).
+5 The model specification was on.target ~age × sentence × window × experiment + (sentence + window | subject) + (sentence + age + window | item).

-Experiment 2, we fit separate models to the data for three- and four-year-olds to test the effects of sentence type, time window, and experiment on proportion looking to target.6 The model fit only to the three-year-olds' data failed to show a significant three-way interaction between sentence type, time window, and experiment ($\beta = .09$, p < .2).
-In contrast, this three-way interaction was significant for four-year-olds, indicating that their responses were significantly improved in response to negative sentences in the late window of Experiment 2 ($\beta = -.03$, p < .38).
-Examination of Figures 7 and 6 suggests that the bisection of the time window at 1300 ms may not accurately capture the gaze pattern displayed by three-year-olds, because these children do not appear to shift to the target of negative sentences until approximately 1600ms.
-A post-hoc analysis of the three-year-old data using windows from 600-1600ms and 1600-2600 ms found a significant 3-way interaction between sentence type, time window, and experiment ($\beta = .22$, p < .01).
-The results of these models together indicate that the gaze patterns reflected in Figures 7 and 6 are due to significant differences in how three- and four-year-olds processed negative sentences in these two contexts.
+In order to further explore the different processing patterns seen in Experiment 1 and Experiment 2, we fit separate models to the data for three- and four-year-olds to test the effects of sentence type, time window, and experiment on proportion looking to target.6 The model fit only to the three-year-olds' data failed to show a significant three-way interaction between sentence type, time window, and experiment ($\beta = .09, p = .2$).
+In contrast, this three-way interaction was significant for four-year-olds, indicating that their responses were significantly improved in response to negative sentences in the late window of Experiment 2 $(\beta = .28, p < .001)$.
+Examination of Figs. 6 and 7 suggests that the bisection of the time window at 1300 ms may not accurately capture the gaze pattern displayed by threeyear-olds, because these children do not appear to shift to the target of negative sentences until approximately 1600 ms. An additional post hoc analysis of the three-yearold data using windows from 600-1600 ms and 1600-2600 ms found a significant 3-way interaction between sentence type, time window, and experiment ($\beta = .22, p < .01$).
+The results of these models together suggest that the gaze patterns reflected in Figs. 6 and 7 are due to significant differences in how three- and four-year-olds processed negative sentences in these two contexts.